MicrosoftDocs/cpp-docs.tr-tr/docs/cppcx/platform-string-class.md

 ### <a name="return-value"></a>Dönüş Değeri

-Geçerli bir dize nesnesi karakter sayısı.
+Geçerli karakter sayısı `String` nesne.

 ### <a name="remarks"></a>Açıklamalar